Marcos-Fernando/EDTA-GUI/AnnoTEP/README.md

 <br>

 # Introduction
-The AnnoTEP is a mode designed for the annotation of transposable elements (TEs) in plant genomes.
+EDTA-GUI in AnnoTEP mode is designed for the annotation of transposable elements (TEs) in plant genomes.
 Built upon the [EDTA pipeline](https://github.com/oushujun/EDTA), the tool incorporates specific modifications inspired by the [Plant genome Annotation pipeline](https://github.com/amvarani/Plant_Annotation_TEs), as well as adjustments that enhance its performance and flexibility.

 In addition to its GitHub repository, AnnoTEP mode also provides a dedicated [Database](https://plantgenomics.ncc.unesp.br/AnnoTEP-DB/) for plant genomes.

-### Functions of AnnoTEP
+### Functions of EDTA-GUI in AnnoTEP mode
 * Enhancement in the detection of LTRs, LINEs, TIRs, and Helitrons.
 * Improved identification and classification of non-autonomous LTRs, such as TRIM, LARD, TR-GAG, and BARE2.
 * Detection of solo LTRs.